dariusz22p/TinWoo/README.md

 - Blawar, Hunterweb, DarkMatterCore, XorTroll

 ## Modified Code
-This code was prominently modified by MrDude on 25/04/2022 to be able to build with new plutonium and uo to date libnx.
+This code was prominently modified by MrDude on 25/04/2022 to be able to build with new plutonium and up to date libnx.

 ## Building All componenets of TinWoo at once
 cd into the tinwoo folder then "make".